adityasolanki205/Intro-to-Apache-Beam/.ipynb_checkpoints/README-checkpoint.md

                           | beam.io.WriteToText(known_args.output))
        ```

-    - ***ParDo*** : ParDo is a Beam transform for generic parallel processing.
-A ParDo transform considers each element in the input PCollection, performs some processing function (your user code) on that element, and emits zero, one, or multiple elements to an output PCollection.
-We will try to use this to create a SPLIT() function that will segregate the input CSV elements.
-Output saved from this is present with the name PARDO.txt
+    - ***GroupByKey*** : GroupByKey is a Beam transform for processing collections of key/value pairs.
+It’s a parallel reduction operation.
+The input to GroupByKey is a collection of key/value pairs that represents a multimap, where the collection contains multiple pairs that have the same key, but different values.
+Given such a collection, you use GroupByKey to collect all of the values associated with each unique key.
+We will try to use this to create a Singular output file containing all OPEN or CLOSE columns.
+Output saved from this is present with the name ****OPEN.txt****

 ```python
     # Logrithmic transform to remove the outliers